GRADE 7 ACTIVITIES DAY

 Positive peer influence is introduced into our school community by training senior students to act as group leaders to a small group of Grade 7 students.
 The program provides senior students with an opportunity to accept responsibility within our school and educates our Grade 7 students so that they are more able to resist negative peer pressure and to care for each other.

-Peer Mentors make their first contact with Grade 6 students on Orientation Day which this year will be on Wednesday, 27 November 2019.
-During Term 1 Grade 7 students participate in Peer Mentoring sessions during Grade Time and Peer Mentors conduct sessions and visit during Home Group periods.
-Grade 10 Peer Mentors attend the Grade 7 camp to assist with the induction of Grade 7s into the school.
+Peer Mentors make their first contact with Grade 6 students on Orientation Day.
+During Term 1, Peer Mentors conduct sessions and visit during Home Group periods.
+Grade 10 Peer Mentors will also be involved in some Grade 7 Activity Days to support the transition and development of Grade 7.

 While it is not mandatory, many of our Peer Mentors maintain close ties with our Grade 7 students by organising and supervising activities for them during the remainder of the year.